-- If the brewer has stack of some resource (e.g. com) then here - is not wining to pay anything for it (corresponding dual) - If the dual variable for some resource is non-zero, then an - increase of this resource increases the profit of the brewer. - Hence, it makes no sense to have left-overs of this resource. - Therefore its slack must be zee
+- If the brewer has stack of some resource (e.g. corn) then he had a some resource (e.g. corn) then he had been some some state of the source of - variable is zero) - If the dual variable for some resource is non-zero, then an - increase of this resource increases the profit of the brewer. - Hence, it makes no sense to have left-overs of this resourceen - Therefore its slack must be zee